astroartics/Msc_Project_2025/README.md

 Project Title : Trying to shrink the matrix for ECDLP using an anti-offset, and reducing it to the Zero Minor Problem.
 <br/>Problem Statement :
 <br/>Project Description :
-## Elliptic Curve looks somethign like this :
+## Elliptic Curve looks something like this :

+> Note : At certain values of 'a' and 'b', the curve is divided into components<br/>

 https://github.com/user-attachments/assets/c72a7632-273e-4495-a993-21380324cdc3

 <br/>Methods or Approach Being Followed :